Simplified Time-Series Data Solution

 In this architecture, incoming data points are first written into a message queue such as Kafka.
 The data points in the message queue are consumed and written into a database like HBase or MongoDB for persistent storage.
 In the meantime, the data points are typically written into Redis for caching and Spark or Flink for stream processing.
 Time-series applications therefore are required to interact with Redis and Spark in addition to the database.

 This simplified system architecture reduces design complexity and operational costs significantly, which is particularly advantageous on the edge, where resources are most limited.
-With its integrated components purpose-built for time-series data, TDengine not just a time-series database but a full-fledged time-series data solution.
+With its integrated components purpose-built for industrial scenarios, TDengine is not just a data historian but a full-fledged industrial data solution.